Leibniz-HBI/twacapic/README.md

 Twitter Academic API Client

 In development.
-Expect breaking changes and destructive bugs before updating to the latest version.
+Expect breaking changes and destructive bugs when updating to the latest version.

-Latest presumably working version: 0.1.4.3
+Latest working version: 0.1.4.3

 ## Installation